owncloud-archive/documentation/user_manual/files/files.rst

 Windows
 -------
-For Windows a seperate WebDAV client is recommended to access the files from your server.
+For Windows a separate WebDAV client is recommended to access the files from your server.
 Choose one from the `WebDAV Project page <http://www.webdav.org/projects/>`_

 Should you have to use the native implementation, you can assign ownCloud a drive letter.
 This allows you to browse files stored on an ownCloud server the way you would files stored in a mapped network drive.